rwijtvliet/portfolyo/docs/core/pfline.rst

 * For complete portfolio lines, the volume and revenue are scaled, while the price remains unchanged.

-Negation is defined as multiplication with -1.
+Negation is implemented as multiplication with -1.

 ================================================= =============== ============== ================ =================
 \                                                 Kind of portfolio line